holycrap872/ucls-ml-ai/CourseMaterial/05_bayesian_learning/01_blackjack_bot/probability_worksheet.md

 ```

-2. Draw a probability tree to represents the above situation:
+2. Draw a probability tree to represent the above situation:
 ```